There are two teams of thought when it comes to routine – those that love having a routine and those that think a routine makes for a mundane life.

 While it may feel monotonous to a parent, and trust me, I completely understand the feeling that some days resemble living in the movie Groundhogs Day because I’ve been there, but a schedule gives children a comforting sense of security and elicits better behavior.

 Routine Cards are wonderful for reminding children of their schedule for the day and they can visually see what is coming next.
-You can purchase these fabulous routine cards (for boys or girls) to help give your kids the tools to mange their day and emotions.

 I’ll take happier, less anxious and turbulent children any day even if it means some days have a dull sense of monotony.